Moving from Canada to the U.S.

 - Copy of your passport and visa.
 Non-U.S. citizens must provide a copy of their visa.
 Tourist visas are not acceptable.
 If you won’t get a visa before arriving, email email@example.com for help.
 Returning U.S. residents must provide a black and white copy of their passport photo page to prove citizenship.

 - U.S. Customs Form 3299.
 Both U.S. citizens and non-U.S. citizens must complete the Declaration for Free Entry of Unaccompanied Articles form 3299.

 - Copy of U.S. Customs and Border Protection I-94.
 Send a copy of your I-94 Form or entry record to the origin service center or firstname.lastname@example.org (not required for U.S. citizens).

 - An itemized list of what you’re moving.
-You’ll be required to provide an itemized list of all the household goods you’re moving with their approximate used value in USD$.
+A list of all belongings you’re moving with their approximate used value in USD$.

 If you’re planning to move belongings yourself in a rental truck, the process can be a bit more time consuming.
 For questions about to U.S. Customs policies, call 1-877-227-5511 within the U.S., or 202-325-8000 from other countries.